 Without experienced innovation leaders in place to pioneer change management systems, you won’t be able to keep up with the pace of innovation in your market.

-So here are the key skills that we try to embody here at Idea Drop, and the skills we hope to aspire in those we work with.
-For us, there are six critical skills that an innovation leader can’t do without.
+So here are the key skills that we try to embody here at Idea Drop, and the skills we hope to aspire in those we work with For us, there are six critical skills that an innovation leader can’t do without and that are fundamental in case you want to build a culture of innovation in your organisation.
 Take a look:

 In order to lead the way, you have to know the way.
 Vision is the driver that gives managers the confidence to move forward, push boundaries and create something new.
 Without it, you can’t make decisions without conviction and take responsibility when things don’t go according to plan.